 Retail HACCP and Variances

-Local Environmental Health Specialists need knowledge of specialized processes at the retail level, in addition to general knowledge about HACCP plans, to be effective food safety regulators.
-These specialized processes, which include fermentation, dehydration, acidification, reduced oxygen packaging, cook-chill, sous vide and more are growing in popularity at the retail level.
+Specialized processes, which include fermentation, dehydration, acidification, reduced oxygen packaging, cook-chill, sous vide and more are growing in popularity at the retail level.
 Reasons for this include the growth of the farm to fork and local foods movement, an increase in the cost of food, more advanced educational techniques among culinary professionals, the global scope of our retail food industry and desire for specific ethnic products and specific flavor and texture preferences.
 Many courses have been designed and delivered to provide a microbiological background on the hazards associated with these processes, as well as the principles of HACCP as it relates to the retail food industry.
 However, that can leave a gap for both regulators and industry professionals trying to apply those principles at retail.

-This Validation and Verification of Retail HACCP course was originally designed, using hands-on and interactive methods, to build on these foundational principles and to provide training in applying these principles.
-The overall goal of this course is to provide local Environmental Health Specialists the tools and knowledge to identify these special processes, review submitted documentation for a HACCP plan, and gain a working knowledge of these processes to better help operators of retail food establishments.
+The overall goal of the Validation and Verification of Retail HACCP Course is to provide local Environmental Health Specialists the tools and knowledge to identify these special processes, review submitted documentation for a HACCP plan, and gain a working knowledge of these processes to better help operators of retail food establishments.
 In industry-focused classes, industry personnel should possess the tools and knowledge to identify special processes, collect and submit documentation for a HACCP Plan, and gain a working knowledge of the process to implement HACCP plans at retail.

-For more information on this program see the information below and contact Natalie Seymour, Program Coordinator, at firstname.lastname@example.org.
+For more information on this program see the information below and contact Mary Yavelak, Program Coordinator, at firstname.lastname@example.org.

 Many thanks to the Association of Food and Drug Officials and the Association of Food and Drug Officials of the Southern States for sponsoring the development of this course for virtual delivery.